 Mix sauce ingredients together in a bowl

-Mix in ginger, garlic, and sauce with metal spatula to incorporate browned bits of chicken.
-Heat to simmering, then lower heat and cover wok.
-Simmer for 7 minutes, stirring occasionally to ensure that vegetables are submerged.
+Mix in ginger and garlic with metal spatula to incorporate browned bits of chicken.
+Pour in the sauce and toss the vegetables to coat.
+Lower heat and cover wok.
+Simmer for 10 minutes, stirring occasionally to ensure that vegetables are submerged.